JihyeKim2024/GVM/README.md

 # Group-driven Voter Model (GVM) on Hypergraphs

-This repository contains the code to reproduce Monte Carlo (MC) simulations associated with the paper:
+This repository contains the codes to reproduce Monte Carlo (MC) simulations associated with the paper:
 "Competition between group interactions and nonlinearity in voter dynamics on hypergraphs" by Jihye Kim, Deok-Sun Lee, Byungjoon Min, Mason A. Porter, Maxi San Miguel, and K.-I. Goh (2024).

 ## Abstract